Architecture Overview

 contract to prove intent fulfillment with storage proofs.
 The Hyperlane Route uses theHyperProver

-If the Native Path was selected in during intent origination:
+If the Native Path was selected during intent origination:

 -

-The filler then submits a proof on the Origin chain to the
+The solver then submits a proof on the Origin chain to the

 Prover

-With the state root of the origin chain, the fufillment of the intent can be proven via another storage proof.
+With the origin chain’s state root, the intent’s fulfillment can be proven via another storage proof.
 The proof proves that the intent was fulfilled on the Destination chain by proving the relevant storage slot in the

 Inbox